pypyr/docs/content/docs/pipelines/lookup-order.md

 {{< /note >}}

 ## directory locations lookup order
+pypyr first checks for a matching [shortcut]({{< ref "/docs/pipelines/shortcuts"
+>}}) name.

+If no matching shortcut exists, pypyr moves on to look for the pipeline with the default loader.

-By default pypyr uses a file loader to find & load pipelines from the filesystem.
+By default pypyr uses the built-in file loader to find & load pipelines from the filesystem.

 For absolute paths, pypyr just looks for the pipeline at that specific location.